snapframework/snap-website/templates/docs/quickstart.md

 ~~~~~~

 Now point your web browser to [http://localhost:8000/](http://localhost:8000/);
 you should see a simple response string.

-The default project also supports dynamic recompilation so you don't have to
-shut down your server and restart every time you make a code change.
-To
+To activate dynamic recompilation in
-activate this, build with "cabal install -fdevelopment" instead.
+your project, build with "cabal install -fdevelopment".

 For more information, continue on to the [Snap API
 tutorial](tutorials/snap-api) or take a look at the [Snap